Contents

 A common misconception is that if you change enough words, a paraphrase is no longer plagiarism.
 This's false.
 If you retain the structure, logic, or argument of a source and merely substitute synonyms, you've plagiarised.
 Start with one section.

-Proper paraphrasing involves genuinely re-expressing the idea in your own words.
+Proper paraphrasing involves truly re-expressing the idea in your own words.
 This's harder than changing words.
 When you truly paraphrase, you've understood the idea well enough to express it differently.
 You might reorganise the structure, add your own analysis, place it in a new context.

 Your choice of research methods should be guided by the nature of your research questions rather than by personal preference, because the most appropriate method is the one that best addresses what you want to find out.